CleverCloud/doc.clever-cloud.com/runtimes/rust/rust.md

 ```

 Compiled dependencies are cached by default to speed up deployments.
 You can
-disable dependencies caching completely by removing the `CACHE_DEPENDENCIES`
+disable dependencies caching completely by removing the `CC_CACHE_DEPENDENCIES`
 environment variable.
 If you want to rebuild your application from scratch,
 you can select "rebuild and restart" from the console or launch `clever
 restart --without-cache` from CLI.